Plans and pricing

 Trial plan

-After deciding between feature- or seat-based plans, you can designate one tier as the trial plan.
+After choosing between a feature-based or a seat-based pricing model, you can designate one tier as your trial plan.

 Free plan